ImYash14/Code_Royale/README.md

 # ⚔️ CodeRoyale: Real-Time Coding Battle Arena

 Welcome to **CodeRoyale** – a high-octane, real-time coding battle platform where developers from around the globe compete in algorithmic duels.
-Inspired by platforms like Chess.com and Clash Royale, CodeClash fuses competitive programming with live multiplayer excitement.
+Inspired by platforms like Chess.com and Clash Royale, CodeRoyale fuses competitive programming with live multiplayer excitement.

 ---